Orange-OpenSource/a11y-guidelines/src/en/articles/form/part1/index.md

 ## Specify the expected type or format

 To help the user, it is also important to specify the expected type or format when necessary.
-For example, for a date of birth, you must, if necessary, indicate the input format (dd/mm/yyyy).
+For example, indicate the expected input format for a date of birth when needed (e.g. dd/mm/yyyy).

 To inform the user, one can:

 <ul>
-   <li>provide instructions in label</li>
+   <li>provide instructions in the label</li>
    <li>use the <code>aria-labelledby</code> or <code>aria-describedby</code> attribute</li>
 </ul>